 Bike Riding through the SLO area is scenic, fun, and a great workout!
 There are so many trails, roads, and paths that you can follow to your heart’s content.
-Here’s a couple bike ride itineraries for your next trip to the Central Coast.
+Here are a couple of bike ride itineraries for your next trip to the Central Coast.
 When you want to get some sightseeing done the next time you’re on the Central Coast, ditch your car and bike there instead!

 Pismo Beach Flat Ride

-This 13 mile flat ride promises beautiful views.
+This 13-mile flat ride promises beautiful views.

 1. Start at Dinosaur Caves Park and continue South on Highway 1.
 Stay right as Highway 1 becomes Dolliver Street in Pismo Beach.

 2. Stop at the Monarch Butterfly Grove!
 Thousands of monarchs flood the grove from October to February.
 Stop off for some sightseeing before you’re back on the road.